 Current PRC laws and regulations place certain restrictions on foreign ownership of companies that engage in internet business, including the provision of social networking services, online advertising services and online game services.
 Specifically, foreign ownership of internet service providers or other value-added telecommunication service providers may not exceed 50%.
 In addition, according to the Several Opinions on the Introduction of Foreign Investment in the Cultural Industry promulgated by the Ministry of Culture, the State Administration of Radio, Film and Television, or the SARFT, the General Administration of Press and Publication, or the GAPP, the National Development and Reform Commission and the Ministry of Commerce in June 2005, foreign investors are prohibited from investing in or operating, among others, any internet cultural operating entities.
 We conduct our operations in China principally through contractual arrangements among our wholly owned PRC subsidiary, Qianxiang Shiji, and a consolidated affiliated entity, Qianxiang Tiancheng, and its shareholders.
 Qianxiang Tiancheng has three wholly owned subsidiaries, namely Qianxiang Wangjing, Qianxiang Changda and Beijing Nuomi.
-Qianxiang Wangjing is the operator of our renren.com website and holds the licenses and permits necessary to conduct our SNS, online advertising and online games business in China (other than in Shanghai Municipality), Qianxiang Changda is an online advertising company that plans to apply for the licenses and permits necessary to conduct our SNS and online games services, and Beijing Nuomi is the operator of our nuomi.com website and holds the licenses and permits that we believe are necessary to conduct our social commerce business in China.
-Our contractual arrangements with Qianxiang Tiancheng and its shareholders enable us to exercise effective control over Qiangxiang Tiancheng and its three subsidiaries, Qianxiang Wangjing, Qianxiang Changda and Beijing Nuomi, and hence we treat these four entities as our consolidat
+Qianxiang Wangjing is the operator of our renren.com website and holds the licenses and permits necessary to conduct our SNS, online advertising and online games business in China.
+Our contractual arrangements with Qianxiang Tiancheng and its shareholders enable us to exercise effective control over Qiangxiang Tiancheng and its three subsidiaries, Qianxiang Wangjing, Qianxiang Wangjing, Qianxiang Wangjing, Qianxiang Changda and Beijing Nuomi, and hence we treat these four entities as our consolidated affiliated entities and consolidate their results.
+For a detailed discussion of these contractual arrangements, see "Corporate History and Structure."